c0dycode/BL-AutoexecDLL/README.md

 ```

 # Changes (Most Recent at the Top)
+- Switched from using steam_api.dll to PhysXExtensions.dll (fixes launching the game via steam)
 - Should have fixed Status of the SparkService when skipping autoexec
 - Hotkey-Exec now checks whether to exec the Offline or Online-Hotfix patch (setup autoexec.txt accordingly and make sure to convert Patchfiles to online/offline via FilterTool/BLCMM)
 - Removed checking for Window-Titles, using the "HWND" stored by the game itself instead (should fix usage of multiple game instances)